Tudoristea/HaskellProjects/README.md

 Haskell was the first language I studied at Imperial.
 After Haskell, I have learned Java extensively and then C in my first year.
 During the summer break I spent a lot of time with Flutter, coding Hyuga.
+I also added my interim and final exam.
+Those were held under exam conditions and lasted exactly 3 hours each.